 AF ESP Principles Proposed Mitigation Measures Parameters to be monitored Location Measurements (incl. methods & equipment) Frequency of Measurement Responsibilities (incl.
-Review and reporting) Cost (equipment & individuals) (USD) of Biological Diversity mangrove) for terrestrial fauna and maintain that habitat; and (4) Workers ae not allowed to disturb terrestrial fauna around project site location. measures are followed AF ESP Principle 12: Pollution Prevention and Resource Efficiency iple (1) Providing portable toilets and wash area in the project site and construction/provision of physical property.
-Nearby ground water sources and mangrove forest Sampling and laboratory Analysis Twice (before and after construction) Supervision: UNIDO, PMU Execution: PMU, Contractor 0 - SIBUTU 0 - SITANGKAI (May be included in dev't & construction costs) (1) Proper implementation of solid waste segregation at source in accordance with RA 2003; (2) Prepare a solid waste management plan; (3) Contain all stored wastes in secure receptacles, avoiding littering and runoff; (4) No waste is to be burned; (5) Recycling of materials such as wood, metal, plastics, and concrete; and (6) Biodegradables collected and composted.
-Volume of wastes per category; Use of materials recovery facilities Facility site locations Records of disposal date and volume of waste per category; Proper and regular use of materials recovery facilities Weekly during construction AF ESP Principle 12: Pollution Prevention and Resource Efficiency (1) Implement local regular working hours (e.g., 7am-5pm, Monday to Friday, and Saturdays if agreed upon by stakeholders and the contractor); (2) Significant noise/vibration generating activities will be carried out in the least sensitive time periods to be determined in consultation with the barangays affected; (3) Equipment and facilities will be maintained in good order; avoidance of visual nuisance.
+Review and reporting) Cost (equipment & individuals) (USD) of Biological Diversity mangrove) for terrestrial fauna and maintain that habitat; and (4) Workers ae not allowed to disturb terrestrial fauna around project site location. measures are followed AF ESP Principle 12: Pollution Prevention and Resource Efficiency (1) Providing portable toilets and wash area in the project site and construction/provision of wastewater treatment facility such as septic tank/digester; and (2) Good housekeeping practices.
+Monitoring of physical properties, E. coli levels and other contaminants in nearby groundwater, shallow well, and mangrove forests Nearby ground water sources and mangrove forest Sampling and laboratory Analysis Twice (before and after construction) Supervision: UNIDO, PMU Execution: PMU, Contractor 0 - SIBUTU 0 - SITANGKAI (May be included in dev't & construction costs) (1) Proper implementation of solid waste segregation at source in accordance with RA 2003; (2) Prepare a solid waste management plan; (3) Contain all stored wastes in secure receptacles, avoiding littering and runoff; (4) No waste is to be burned; (5) Recycling of materials such as wood, metal, plastics, and concrete; and (6) Biodegradables collected and composted.
+Volume of wastes per category; Use of materials recovery facilities Facility site locations Records of disposal date and volume of waste per category; Proper and regular use of materials recovery facilities Weekly during construction AF ESP Principle 12: Pollution Prevention and Resource Efficiency Implement local regular working hours (e.g., 7am-5pm, Monday to Friday, and Saturdays if agreed upon by stakeholders and the contractor); (2) Significant noise/vibration generating activities will be carried out in the least sensitive time periods to be determined in consultation with the barangays affected; (3) Equipment and facilities will be maintained in good order; avoidance of visual nuisance.
 Noise reduction components (e.g., mufflers) will be inspected prior to the commencement of works; (4) Noise emissions from construction equipment should not exceed 75 dBA; and (5) Implement good housekeeping practices.
 Working hours at the construction sites; noise pollution measurements; Odor emissions check; visual nuisance check; housekeeping practices; grievances raised Construction and facilities site locations Working hours (timesheets) at the construction sites; noise pollution measurements; Odor emissions check; visual nuisance check; housekeeping practices; Regular recordings of these measurements; Checking grievances raised and addressed Recording daily; checking weekly Supervision: UNIDO, PMU Execution: PMU, Contractor 0 - SIBUTU 0 - SITANGKAI (May be included in dev't & construction costs)